dayothompson/Python_Api/README.md

-# Python_Api_Challenge

-Weather Report Analysis
+# Weather Report Analysis

-Conclusions
+# Conclusions

 1. Strong Correlation
 It can be seen from the Northern and Southern Hemisphere scatter plots of the City Latitude vs Maximum Temperature that there is a strong correlation of absolute value 0.73 and 0.79 for both plots.
 Hence, the closer you are to the equator, the higher the temperature.